MrityunjayChaudhary01/oss-audit-24BSA10191/README.md

-# Open Source Software Audit – Git
+# Open Source Software Audit, Git

-## 👨‍💻 Student Details
+## Student Details

 **Name:** Mrityunjay Chaudhary
 **Project Title:** Open Source Software Audit
 **Chosen Software:** Git

 ---

-## 📌 Project Overview
+## Project Overview

-This project focuses on analyzing an open source software, **Git**, which is a widely used distributed version control system.
-The main objective of this audit is to understand how open source software works, how it is structured, and how it interacts with the system environment.
+This project focuses on examining open source software, **Git**, which is a popular distributed version control system.
+The main goal of this audit is to understand how open source software functions, its structure, and its interaction with the system environment.

-The project includes both theoretical understanding and practical implementation using Python scripts.
+The project combines theoretical understanding with practical implementation using Python scripts.

 ---

-## 🎯 Objectives
+## Objectives

 * To study the concept of open source software
-* To analyze the working and importance of Git
+* To analyze how Git works and its significance
 * To explore system-level interaction using Python
 * To develop automation scripts for system auditing
-* To understand real-world usage of open source tools
+* To understand real-world use of open source tools

 ---

-## 🛠️ Tools & Technologies Used
+## Tools & Technologies Used

 * **Operating System:** Ubuntu (WSL)
 * **Programming Language:** Python 3
 * **Software Audited:** Git
 * **Editor Used:** Nano / VS Code

 ---

-## 📂 Project Structure
+## Project Structure

 ```
 oss-audit-git/